mizra2/data-reading/README.md

 # Data Reading Project

-A simple dictionary based on a linked list to store information from a dataset about the City of Melbourne part of COMP20003 Project 1 (2022 Semester 2).
+A simple dictionary based on a linked list to store information from a dataset about the City of Melbourne part of University Of Melbourne, COMP20003 Project 1 (2022 Semester 2).